-- Reclamation will assign a PM with responsibilities for managing the timely completion of tasks and review of materials as described in the PMP as well as coordinating the identification and resolution of potential issues. - The PM will be responsible for coordinating ESA, NEPA, and other necessary compliance required for the Project. - Reclamation's PM will coordinate updates to the PMP, as necessary throughout the process. - Reclamation will identify an executive sponsor with authorities and responsibilities for addressing policy-level issues as appropriate, coordinating with the Parties to this Memorandum as needed to complete tasks described in this Memorandum, and to identify and resolve issues. - Reclamation will be the Federal action agency as it relates to its ESA Section 7 responsibilities.
+- Reclamation will assign a PM with responsibilities for managing the timely completion of tasks and review of materials as described in the PMP as well as coordinating the identification and resolution of potential issues. - The PM will be responsible for coordinating ESA, NEPA, and other necessary compliance required for the Project. - Reclamation's PM will coordinate updates to the PMP, as necessary throughout the process. - Reclamation will identify an executive sponsor with authorities and responsibilities for addressing policy-level issues as appropriate, coordinating with the Parties to this Memorandum as needed to complete tasks described in this Memorandum, and to identify and resolve issues. - Reclamation will be the Federal action agency as it relates to its ESA Section 7 responsibilities. - Provide analyses regarding potential effects of the Proposed Action to federally-listed species and certain proposed species and their designated or proposed critical habitats. - Explore potential alternative approaches to operate the CVP and SWP for all Project purposes.

-- Provide analyses regarding potential effects of the Proposed Action to federally-listed and certain proposed species and their designated or proposed critical habitats. - Explore potential alternative approaches to operate the CVP and SWP for all Project purposes. - Evaluate the Proposed Action and alternatives in compliance with NEPA through preparation of an EIS. - Develop a Proposed Action that reflects current conditions, incorporates new planned facilities, and includes a suite of actions to meet the requirements of ESA Sections 7(a)(1) and 7(a)(2). - Reclamation will secure a contractor and appropriate funding to help facilitate internal and external stakeholder outreach, technical analysis, alternatives development, preparation of an EIS, preparation of a BA, and the preparation of an administrative record documenting decision-making. - Reclamation will assume appropriate legal responsibilities under the issued final BiOp(s) from USFWS and NMFS. - Reclamation will facilitate coordination with CVP contractors and stakeholders.
+- Evaluate the Proposed Action and alternatives in compliance with NEPA through preparation of an EIS. - Develop a Proposed Action that reflects current conditions, incorporates new planned facilities, and includes a suite of actions to meet the requirements of ESA Sections 7(a)(1) and 7(a)(2). - Reclamation will secure a contractor and appropriate funding to help facilitate outreach, technical analysis, alternatives development, preparation of an EIS, preparation of a BA, and the preparation of an administrative record documenting decision-making.
+The contractor will only take direction from Reclamation. - Reclamation will assume appropriate legal responsibilities under the issued final BiOp(s) from USFWS and NMFS. - Reclamation will facilitate coordination with CVP contractors who are not included as Parties to this MOU and stakeholders.